AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/smart-contracts.md

 This wallet is the custodian for the zero-bridge token, and can only be accessed by the validator nodes in unison.

-Again, the behaviour of the validator network in described in the later section.
+The behaviour of the validator network in described in the later section.